-I am an educator and composer based out of Brooklyn, New York.
+I am an educator and composer based in Brooklyn, New York.
 I currently work as an educator at one of the world's largest cathedrals and previously managed the school programs at New York City's oldest house.
-Before moving to Brooklyn, I coordinated a school and museum collaboration at the Nasher Museum of Art and taught an after-school program for second- to fourth-grade students at a local elementary school.
+Before moving to Brooklyn, I coordinated a school and museum collaboration at the Nasher Museum of Art and taught an after-school program for second- to fourth-grade students at a progressive elementary school in Durham, North Carolina.

 Recent Projects and Preoccupations:

 I seem to have a knack for keeping myself busy.
 Here are a few things I’ve been working on recently:

 Inspired by both Listening Point (below) and a sound-walking curriculum I wrote for children, I created Sound Questions to begin to record and share some open-endedquestions that I and other educators could use to explore the soundworlds around us.
 This site is intended to be a constant work in progress.

 I recently launched Listening Point, a community soundscape project.
 To my surprise, it caught some press early on and was featured in INDY Week.
 Since then, I've written about the project and continue to work on its next iteration.

 While I strongly believe that spending an extended length of time conceptualizing and creating a work of art is extremely valuable and necessary, I have found that creating art quickly is also a great way to explore certain ideas.
 I wrote some of my favorite compositions—Talking Points and by Bach—in less than four hours each.

 Much of my current musical and artistic exploration involves interacting with randomness and chance in playful ways.
 Two recent and ongoing projects that highlight this are my naming project and postcards.
 I also continue to experiment with approaches to using randomness in computer-assisted compositional practice.

 I am fascinated by the ways we learn and the ways in which we experience art.
 I have started recording my thoughts about thinking and learning in a more systematic way, much of which I publish here.